Katello/katello-installer/modules/postgresql/README.md

 Module Description
 -------------------

 PostgreSQL is a high-performance, free, open-source relational database server.
 The postgresql module allows you to manage PostgreSQL packages and services on several operating systems, while also supporting basic management of PostgreSQL databases and users.
-The module offers support for managing firewall for postgres ports on RedHat-based distros, as well as support for basic management of common security settings.
+The module offers support for basic management of common security settings.

 Setup
 -----